-It was also the first Windows device to come with a 1080p display, giving its 6 inch touch-screen a 367ppi.
+It was also the first Windows Phone device to come with a 1080p display, giving its 6 inch touch-screen a crisp 367ppi.
 The IPS display also comes with ClearBlack technology resulting in deeper blacks, High Brightness mode and Sunlight Readability.
 If that isn't enough it's also 'Super-Sensitive' meaning the touch-screen can be used even when wearing gloves.

 Nokia's Lumia 1520 has an impressive 20 mega-pixel Pureview camera with optical-image stabilisation (OIS), 32GB of on-board memory and supports 4G, 3G, WiFi, NFC and Bluetooth.
-It's also pretty slim and lightweight (8.7mm and 209g respectively) for its size, but phablets by design arn't the most portable mobile devices around.
+It's also pretty slim and lightweight (8.7mm and 209g respectively) for its size, but phablets by design aren't the most portable mobile devices around.

 The 41 mega-pixel Pureview Camera has a Carl Zeiss Tessar lens, a dual LED Xenon flash and optical-image-stabilisation (OIS).
 It takes snaps and videos that stand up to standalone digital cameras, Nokia's Pro Camera software is excellent and a range of camera accessories are available.

 The rest of the smartphone isn't too shabby either.
 The Lumia 1020 has a 4.5 inch 720p display (334ppi) and is powered by a dual-core 1.5 GHz processor backed up by 2GB of RAM.
-It's 32GB of onboard memory can be expanded using microSD cards and it supports 4G LTE, NFC, Bluetooth, WiFi and 3G.
+Its 32GB of onboard memory can be expanded using microSD cards and it supports 4G LTE, NFC, Bluetooth, WiFi and 3G.

 However, ironically the Pureview camera lens is also why the Lumia 1020 has missed out on being higher in our list.
 Its inclusion makes the Lumia 1020 a pretty bulky and heavy device (10.4mm and 158g respectively).
-Also, its plastic, colourful design - although feeling solid and sturdy - lacks the style and subtly of other flagship smartphones.
+Also, its plastic, colourful design - although feeling solid and sturdy - lacks the style and subtlety of other flagship smartphones.

-You also get the very latest version of Windows Phone 8.1 with Lumia Denim, 4G LTE support and an excellent 10 mega-pixel with Zeiss optics and optical-image-stabilisation.
+You also get the very latest version of Windows Phone 8.1 with Lumia Denim, 4G LTE support and an excellent 10 mega-pixel camera with Carl Zeiss optics and optical-image-stabilisation.
 The 5-inch display runs at a 720p resolution and the power has been toned down to a 1.2GHz quad-core offering backed up by 1GB of RAM, but it's still super smooth around the operating system.

-The Nokia Lumia 520 is the best selling handset of all time and it's popularity was due to the amazing value it offered.
-Now its successor has arrived and it follows on exactly from where it's successor left off delivering an improved specification at an even lower pricepoint.
+The Nokia Lumia 520 is the best-selling handset of all time and its popularity was due to the amazing value it offered.
+Now its successor has arrived and it follows on exactly from where its successor left off delivering an improved specification at an even lower price point.

 For just £60 you get a smartphone with a 4-inch display (480 x 854 pixels), a quad-core 1.2Ghz processor and a 5 mega-pixel camera.
 You'll be pleased to hear it comes pre-loaded with Windows Phone 8.1, so you'll still able to enjoy all the new features of Windows Phone and download the latest apps.

 The Nokia Lumia 530 is a little chunkier than some smartphones on the market (11.7mm), it doesn't support 4G LTE and lacks a front-facing camera.
-But for the money you won't find a better value Windows Phone in the world right now.
-And for that reason alone it comes highly recommended.
+But for the money you won't find a better Windows Phone in the world right now.
+And for that reason it comes highly recommended.

-The new Windows version of the smartphone is identical to the award winning Android version other than it comes pre-loaded with Windows Phone 8.1.
+The new Windows version of the smartphone is identical to the award winning Android version other than the fact that it comes pre-loaded with Windows Phone 8.1.
 That means you get the same stunning 5-inch 1080p display, quad-core processor, Ultrapixel Duo camera and crystal clear audio at high volumes thanks to its Boomsound speakers.

 When you add in the new found compatibility with Microsoft Office and the stunning Windows interface the HTC One M8 is a must-have device for business users.
-And it's build-quality and specification make it one of the two best Windows smartphones in the world today.
-The only reason it misses out on top-spot is that you don't get the extra software Lumia software you do with Nokia's handsets.
+And its build-quality and specification make it one of the two best Windows smartphones in the world today.
+The only reason it misses out on top-spot is that you don't get the extra Lumia software you do with Nokia's handsets.